Short answer: yes.

 Blame the Hormones

-In fact, the production of melatonin is inhibited when light hits the retina.
-So from that we can conclude that in the winter when there is less light and sunshine, more melatonin is produced in the dog's body.
-Melatonin has quite a few different effects, but the most prominent is it will cause sleepiness.
-Therefore, when dogs are producing more melatonin due to dark winter conditions, they are going to sleep more.
+In fact, melatonin production is inhibited when light hits the retina.
+So from that, we can conclude that in the winter, when there is less light and sunshine, more melatonin is produced in the dog's body.

 How to Keep Your Dog Awake

-One step to take would be to place your dog's bed close to a window or glass door to expose them to the little bit of light that is available.
-Also, try to walk your dog during the brightest times of the day to maximize exposure to daylight.
-Interior lighting can help as well, but the closer to natural light it is, the better.
+One step would be to place your dog's bed close to a window or glass door to expose them to the little bit of available light.

 Potential Medical Issues